 All in all the suitability or unsuitability of references site is crucial, maybe even the most crucial step, in all FRN based erosion assessments.
 The general suitability of 137Cs based erosion assessment has been recently discussed very controversially (Parsons and Forster 2011, 2013; Mabit et al., 2013).
 We would like to propose that the FRN community needs to agree on general concepts and sampling strategies to test the suitability of reference sites in order to improve the method as well as establish trust in this useful erosion assessment method.
-Up to now, the variability among spatial replicate samples at reference sites are commonly the sole criteria to decide on the suitability of a reference value.
-We propose an extended method to Check the Suitability of reference Sites (CheSS) using a repeated sampling strategy and as such an assessment of the temporal variability of reference sites.
-The suitability of reference sites for an accurate application of 137Cs as soil erosion tracer is tested at Urseren Valley (Canton Uri, Swiss Central Alps).
+Up to now, tThe variability among spatial replicate samples at reference sites are commonly the sole criteria to decide on the suitability of a reference value.
+We propose an alternative extended method to Check the Suitability of reference Sites (CheSS) using a repeated sampling strategy and as such an assessment of the temporal variability of reference sites.
+Our basic assumption is that decay corrected 137Cs depth profiles measured in two points in time should be identical.
+The suitability of reference sites for an accurate application of 137Cs as soil erosion tracer is tested at at Urseren Valley (Canton Uri, Swiss Central Alps).

-2 CheSS (Check the Suitability of reference Sites): a concept to assess the suitability of reference sites for application of 137Cs as soil erosion tracer
+2 CheSS (Check the Suitability of reference Sites): a concept to assess the suitability of reference sites for proper application of 137Cs as soil erosion tracer